 October 31: Early voting ends.

-November 3: Virginians will be voting for a U.S. Senator, members of the U.S. House, and various local offices, including some city council seats in Lynchburg and Roanoke.
+November 3: Virginians will be voting for a U.S. senator, members of the U.S. House, and various local offices, including some city council seats in Danville, Lynchburg, Martinsville and Roanoke.

 For more details, see the Virginia Department of Elections.